Michael Morse

 Biography

 Michael Morse teaches at the Ethical Culture Fieldston School in New York and has taught at The University of Iowa and The New School.
 His first book, Void and Compensation, was a finalist for the Kate Tufts Discovery Award.
-He has published poems in various journals—including A Public Space, The American Poetry Review, Field, The Iowa Review, and Ploughshares—and in anthologies that include The Best American Poetry 2012 and Starting Today: 100 Poems for Obama’s First 100 Days.
+He has published poems in various journals—including A Public Space, The American Poetry Review, Field, The Iowa Review, and Ploughshares—and in anthologies including The Best American Poetry 2012 and Starting Today: 100 Poems for Obama’s First 100 Days.
 Honors include fellowships at the Fine Arts Work Center in Provincetown, The MacDowell Colony, and Yaddo.
-He received his M.F.A. in Poetry from The University of Iowa Writers’ Workshop.
-He is a poetry editor for The Literary Review.
+He received his MFA in Poetry from The University of Iowa Writers’ Workshop.
+He is a poetry editor for The Literary Review

 Events